• Hawaii Convention Center

 Workshops (1 Hour and 30 Minutes)

-These sessions should offer an In-depth exploration of a topic over the course of a 1 hour and 30 minutes-long session, during the in-person conference.
-Workshop sessions provide for a deeper dive exploration of a particular topic, resource, or tool.
-They should be dynamic and engaging, where attendees are actively engaged in activities and/or discussions.
+These sessions should offer an In-depth exploration of a topic over the course of a one-hour and thirty-minute session during the in-person conference.
+Workshop sessions provide for a deeper dive into a particular topic, resource, or tool.
+They should be dynamic and engaging, with attendees actively engaged in activities and/or discussions.

 Pre-Recorded Presentations (up to 1-hour long)